 The operating costs of the University of Helsinki were €742 million, with personnel expenses at €452 million (61% of the total expenditure) and facility rents at €90 million (12%) as the largest expenditure items.

-The most important source of external research funding for the University was the Academy of Finland.
-The funding awarded by the Academy of Finland increased by €7 million, totalling €123 million.
-The share of Academy of Finland funding of all research funding awarded to the University of Helsinki was 52%.
+The most important source of external research funding for the University was the Research Council of Finland.
+The funding awarded by the Research Council of Finland increased by €7 million, totalling €123 million.
+The share of Research Council of Finland funding of all research funding awarded to the University of Helsinki was 52%.
 EU funding increased by €2 million to €32 million.
 The University received €37 million in external funding from foundations, an increase of €4 million from 2021.